-We are currently dedicating a large portion of our resources to help the 50 million child refugees worldwide.
-In places like Syria and Yemen, war has taken almost everything children need to survive, even their parents.
-We aim to offer support that will not only help prevent more children being abandoned, but also support the millions that are already struggling to survive.
+We will dedicate a large portion of our resources towards helping some of the estimated 50 million uprooted child refugees worldwide.
+In places like Syria and Yemen, war has deprived children of almost everything they need to survive, including their parents.
+We will offer support that will prevent more children from being left behind.

 The Bangladesh Lifeline Project